-Foods low on the glycemic index: what does this mean?
-This category includes foods that don’t affect insulin level as much.
-Foods that have high sugar content, like candy, and others like bread and pasta all raise insulin levels after consumption.
+Foods low on the glycemic index: What does this mean?
+This category includes foods that don’t affect insulin levels as much.
+Foods that have high sugar content, like candy, bread, and pasta raise insulin levels after consumption.
 If you do crave sweets or need to substitute your bread and pasta, try the following:

-- Fresh in-season fruits: nature’s candy!
+Fresh in-season fruits: Nature’s candy!
 If you have a sweet tooth, replace your candy and other sweets with berries, apples, figs, and many many more.
-Fruits contain fructose (sugar), but it also contains phytonutrients that are invaluable to our health.
-Load up on in- season fruits, and try to eat organic whenever you can.
+Fruits contain fructose (sugar), but fruit also contains phytonutrients that are invaluable to our health.
+Load up on in-season fruits, and try to eat organic whenever you can.

-Healthy fat (e.g. coconut oil, olive oil, MTC oil, avocado, nuts): there are lots of options to fulfill our healthy fat intake.
-Cooking with coconut oil and olive oil on low heat is ideal, to minimize negative effects of certain chemicals produced in the process3.
-Nuts like macadamia, walnuts and almonds are great options.
-Try to avoid peanuts, they cause inflammation in the body.
-Salmon and free- range organic chicken breasts are also great options for a good source of fat and protein.
+Healthy fat (e.g. coconut oil, olive oil, MTC oil, avocado, nuts): There are lots of options to fulfill our healthy fat intake.
+Cooking with coconut oil and olive oil on low heat is ideal, to minimize the negative effects of certain chemicals produced in the process3.
+Nuts like macadamia, walnuts, and almonds are great options.
+Try to avoid peanuts, as they cause inflammation in the body.
+Salmon and free-range organic chicken breasts are also great options for a good source of fat and protein.

 Yes, soy is an option.
-In moderation, soy decreases testosterone levels2 and bad fats in the body, as well as regulates female reproductive hormones1.
+In moderation, soy decreases testosterone levels2 and bad fats in the body, as well as regulating female reproductive hormones1.

-Lots of water (at least 2L/ day), flavour with lemon, cucumber or fresh berries if you want a flavour boost.
+Lots of water (at least 2L/ day): Flavor with lemon, cucumber or fresh berries if you want a flavor boost.